Best Steps To Grow Strawberries In Hanging Containers

 New York had 625 farms with 1,659 acres of strawberries, Pennsylvania had 856 farms with 1,254 acres, and Massachusetts had 195 farms with 337 acres, according to the 2007 Census of Agriculture.

 We had 122 strawberry farms in Vermont, covering 185 acres.
-With a usual production of 6,000 pounds per acre, over a million pounds of Vermont strawberries must be gathered and consumed in a short period.
+With a usual production of 6,000 pounds per acre, over a million pounds of Vermont strawberries must be gathered and consumed quickly.

 - Calories: 49 g